-The following is a summary of certain information related to the Plan, which is sponsored by Murphy Oil Corporation (Murphy) and as of September 1, 2021, it is administered by Murphy's Benefit Committee (the Committee).
+The following is a summary of certain information related to the Plan, which is sponsored by Murphy Oil Corporation (Murphy) and is administered by Murphy's Employee Benefits Committee (the Committee).
 The Plan documents should be referred to for a complete description of the Plan's provisions.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).